fermyon/developer/content/wasm-functions/using-cron-trigger.md

 # Creating a Cron Job for Your Spin Application

-Now we will use the `spin aka crons` command to invoke the Spin app's HTTP endpoint at our desired interval.
+Now we will use the `spin aka crons` command to invoke the Spin app's HTTP endpoint on our desired schedule.
 The syntax for this request follows standard crontab format.

 > `spin aka cron` supports single digits in each cron expression field and intervals in every position except the day of the week (e.g., `* */12 * * *` for every 12 hours).
 The smallest supported cron configuration is every 5 minutes (`*/5 * * * *`).
 Other syntax elements like comma-separated lists and ranges are not supported.
 Please feel free to[leave feedback](https://fibsu0jcu2g.typeform.com/to/G2u4tPcP) if your desired range is not supported.